mgoldcoin/mgold/waves-client/account-management/creating-an-account.md

 **Step 4:** Now, it's an important step to backup your account by clicking **Back Up Now,** Figure 3.

+Waves will display an important reminder.
+Never provide your backup phrase to anyone except the official Waves client.
+We recommend that you write the backup phrase on a piece of paper and store it in a secure location.
+Do not store the backup phrase unencrypted on any electronic device.

 ![](/assets/Webp.net-resizeimage-3.png)

 Figure 3, Backup Your Account.